harness/developer-hub/kb/platform/harness-platform-faqs.md

 This is expected behavior because the user group is linked to an SSO group through group authorization, making it unmanageable via SCIM.

-### How can I update -connected groups with a new name via API?
+### How can I update SAML-connected groups with a new name via API?

 Set `samlSettings` to `null` in the API call to update SAML-connected groups with new names.